Fraternity & Sorority Life Housing Policies

 Cleaning, Maintenance & Furniture

-- The Greek organization is responsible for maintaining a level of cleanliness and sanitization in all common areas of the Chapter facility to University-required, reasonable specifications.
-The Greek organization is also required to keep the common areas free of rubbish and debris.
+- The fraternity and sorority life organization is responsible for maintaining a level of cleanliness and sanitization in all common areas of the chapter facility to university-required, reasonable specifications.
+The fraternity and sorority life organization is also required to keep the common areas free of rubbish and debris.

 - Project work approved by Housing Services will be completed as needed throughout the semester.